anphipolito/sdamerdji.github.io/_research/formalizing-ideals.md

 Let $\mathfrak{J}$ be the set of all ideals of a ring $R$.

-As it turns out, [ideals are useful for cryptography](https://en.wikipedia.org/wiki/Ideal_lattice) and, in the context of a cryptographic verification project, we are interested in showing that the structure $(\mathfrak{J}, +, \cdot)$ is a semi-ring.
+Now, [ideals are used for cryptography](https://en.wikipedia.org/wiki/Ideal_lattice) and, in the context of a cryptographic verification project, we are interested in showing that the structure $(\mathfrak{J}, +, \cdot)$ is a semi-ring.

 Here, the $+$ and $\cdot$ operators are not the usual addition and multiplication, but rather operations on the ideals themselves (which are sets).